Best mountain bike helmets 2023 - top-rated head protection for the trail

 When it comes to mountain biking, head protection is a mandatory requirement.
 The best mountain bike helmets are now lighter and cooler and are designed to meet the demands of each mountain biking genre.
 Ultimately, the type of helmet will be determined by how frequently you intend to push your riding limits while riding off-road trails.
 The more technical the trails the more protection and the more pedalling uphill the greater the need for the best venting performance.

-Fortunately, these days we’re spoilt for choice when it comes to effective, good-looking helmets to suit almost every budget.
-Helmets are packed with advanced technology features that tend to offer better safety, comfort and durability the more you spend, but you can get a well-appointed lid from around the £50 price mark.
+Fortunately, these days, we’re spoilt for choice when it comes to effective, good-looking helmets to suit almost every budget.
+Helmets are packed with advanced technology features that offer better safety, comfort and durability the more you spend, but you can get a well-appointed lid around the £50 price mark.

 While pricier models tend to have additional safety features, on a basic level all helmets work in the same way.
 A hard, thin (usually plastic) moulded outer shell serves to spread the force of an impact as broadly as it can.
 This force is then absorbed by a softer and much thicker inner layer (usually expanded polystyrene – aka EPS), which hopefully results in as little of the impact as possible being transmitted to your head.